mealaud/mealaud.github.io/content/axioms/_index.md

 How does one live?
 How must I live?
 I am not certain of this.
 There are no unshakeable axioms in my life but there are some suppositions which allow me to live a life I find enjoyable.
 This is to say: what I describe may not be for everyone, but it is for me.
 {{%nl%}}{{%nl%}}

-My axioms are hence not hard-and-fast rules for living life, but rather a guideline for choosing how to conduct myself.
-This is comparable to a religion in that sense.
-In other words, in the same way others have faith in a God, I have faith in myself.
-{{%nl%}}{{%nl%}}

 #### Axiom #1
 >> 1. It will be okay.
 {{%nl%}}